SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/using-custom-dialogs-with-spfx.md

 This article describes how to create a custom dialog box and use it within the context of a ListView Command Set extension.

 >**Note:** The custom dialog box feature is currently in preview.
 We are looking for your feedback before we release.
-To provide your feedback, [file an issue in our GitHub repo](https://github.com/SharePoint/sp-dev-docs/issues).
+To provide feedback, [file an issue in our GitHub repo](https://github.com/SharePoint/sp-dev-docs/issues).

 > Please note that debugging Custom ListView Command Sets in SharePoint Online is currently only available from the modern list experience within classic team sites hosted in a **developer tenant**.

-> The end result of this tutorial is available as source code at https://github.com/SharePoint/sp-dev-fx-extensions/tree/master/samples/react-command-dialog.

 You can access the sample code that this article is based on in the [](https://github.com/SharePoint/sp-dev-fx-extensions/tree/master/samples/react-command-dialog) repo.